 The Yorkshire region has seen several redevelopment projects being either completed or proposed in the last couple of years.
 Here at GME, we’re looking at some of these projects specifically in the Barnsley and Leeds area.
-Both have seen some incredible development opportunities recently, and both have had begun to thrive from different industries, then ones which they have been originally associated with.
+Both have seen some incredible development opportunities recently, and both have begun to thrive from different industries, not just the ones they have been originally associated with.

 The new development in Leeds combines the already established Victoria Quarter, which has been active as a shopping area since its complete renovation in 1996, and the newly built Victoria Gate which opened its doors on the 20th October 2016.
 Victoria Gate was estimated to have cost around £156 million, and has a similar emphasis on upmarket retail, much like Victoria Quarter.
 Department store John Lewis is the most prominent store to feature in the area, and occupies 265,000 square feet, and is the first John Lewis to open in Leeds.

 Barnsley Metropolitan Borough Council are leading the project of renovation to Barnsley’s town centre, and is estimated to be worth around £50million.
 The total renovation will see the implementation of a new library, public square, new retail and leisure space, a newly built cinema and family entertainment centre as well as a number of new cafes and restaurants occupying spaces.
 Much of the building work is expected to be completed in 2017.
 However, the proposed leisure and retail facilities will begin construction in 2017, expecting to be completed in 2019.
 The building work completed includes a digital media centre, a new transport interchange and a new college which accommodates up to a thousand students.